Welcome to Empowerment Through Education

-- NEW: On letting students fail: "The Path to Wisdom is Paved with Mistakes"
+- Trending: On letting students fail: "The Path to Wisdom is Paved with Mistakes"

-- NEW: The heart of our work: Bridging The Opportunity Divide All Students Face through the Five Key Post-Secondary Preparations
+- AT OUR CORE: The heart of our work: Bridging The Opportunity Divide All Students Face through the Five Key Post-Secondary Preparations

-- NEW: An important conversation about the role EVERY adult plays in preventing Childhood Trauma
+- Read: An important conversation about the role EVERY adult plays in preventing Childhood Trauma

 - Published in SEEN Magazine: The full perspective - discussing "The Fallacy of the Career Pathway"